I have a quick and easy computer desk makeover for you today, in fact it makes me wonder why it took me so long to get to it.

 This desk had a really shiny finish so I did some light sanding.

-As always I set up my Homeright Spray Shelter and laid the table down so I could paint the underneath side.
+As always I set up my Homeright Spray Shelter and laid the table down so I could paint the underneath side of the old computer desk.

 In this picture you can see that I used Kreg Jig pocket holes to reconfigure the back cross board.
 I also used pocket holes to attach the front cross board.
 I think it’s pretty obvious how difficult it would be to paint all those slats by hand.
 My Finish Max will easily tackle this job.